410 Tactical Fighter Operational Training Squadron: D-Day and the invasion of Europe

-Immediately after D-Day

 For several days following D-Day, the squadron flew patrols and received credits for many kills.
 In one instance, Warrant Officer (W/O) W.F.
 Price and P/O J.G.
-Costello shot down two Do.217 aircraft in the space of twenty minutes. and the Cougars destroyed twelve German bombers in all.
+Costello shot down two Dornier Do 217 bombers in the space of twenty minutes. and the Cougars destroyed twelve German bombers in all.
 Following this success, however, it was five days before the squadron scored another kill.
 In the interval, the crews, still maintaining their schedule of nine sorties per night, had little to report.
 One night an engine in W/C Hiltz's Mosquito failed on the take-off run and the aircraft, swerving off the runway, crashed into "A" Flight dispersal.
 The crews escaped injury, but many buildings went up in flames.
 During an operation that resulted in the thirteenth kill of the period, one aircraft crashed and its crew was unable to bail out.
 For the next week the weather was poor, which restricted night operations.
 Most of the crews that did go out had to be diverted to other bases on their return.
 German activity had also diminished by then and the beachhead was much quieter than it had been in mid-June.
 On the first two nights in July there were no sorties at all.
 Then the weather improved and the nightly round of nine patrols was resumed.

 F/L Currie and F/O Rose saw a V-2 rocket in flight on the night of 10/11 September, the first Canadian pilots to do so.
 While on patrol from Brussels to Antwerp and Rotterdam they saw a bright orange light directly ahead and seemingly at their own altitude, 10000 ft.
 At first glance, Currie paid no attention to it, taking it for a bright star.
 Suddenly, Currie said: "It began to climb – hell it climbed!"
 The light appeared to go straight up so rapidly that within a few seconds it had passed out of sight.
 On return to base, the crew reported the sighting as a V-1 flying bomb, but their account of the spectacular rate of climb and other details aroused great interest amongst senior officers.
 That night, a few moments after Currie and Rose had made their sighting, a V-2 rocket crashed onto the English coast.
 Two nights later, F/Os Fullerton and Gallagher saw a similar ball of yellow flame streak vertically into the night sky, and in the weeks that followed there were many other reports.